 Established in 1929, the University of New Mexico Press publishes creative works and scholarship in several disciplines, including anthropology, archaeology, indigenous studies, Native studies, Latin American studies, art, architecture, and the history, literature, ecology, and cultures of the American West.
 UNM Press is the largest publisher in New Mexico and seeks to represent the culture, history, and stories of the Southwest.

-A Social History of the Albuquerque Locomotive Repair Shops
+A Social History of the Beach in Rio de Janeiro, Brazil

-A Guide to Plants and Living Landscapes of the American Southwest
+A Reader's Journey to Iconic Places of the American Southwest

 First Impressions: A Reader's Journey to Iconic Places of the American Southwest tells the story of fifteen iconic sites across Arizona, Utah, New Mexico, and southern Colorado through the eyes of the explorers, missionaries, and travelers who were the first nonnatives to describe them.

 A Photographic History, 1860–1960